 In this post we give a brief overview of satellite solar panels and arrays, sharing listings of multiple products available on the global marketplace - if you would like to skip the introductory material and instead get straight to the product listings, please click here.

 Unlike larger satellites where the surface area available on the external structures is much greater, CubeSats, nanosatellites and other small satellites have far less volume that can be given to solar panels.

 A 1U CubeSat for example will have an area of just 10 cm x 10 cm on each face in order to accommodate a solar panel.

 In addition, solar panels can also not be mounted on surfaces that need to accommodate other components, such as planar antennas, optical sensors, camera lenses, and access ports.

-In spite of these limitations there are several different solar panels available on the market that work with the severe physical restrictions imposed by the CubeSat (and smaller) form factor.
+In spite of these limitations there are several different solar panels available on the market, featuring a variety of solar cells for space applications, which work with the severe physical restrictions imposed by smallsats and the CubeSat (and smaller) form factor.

 Key performance criteria for selecting the right solar panel

-Aside from the size of the panels themselves, there are several important criteria to consider when choosing the right solution for your CubeSat solar panel:
+Aside from the size of the panels themselves, there are several important criteria to consider when choosing the satellite solar panel or array:

 - Generation of energy in accordance with the orbit functioning requirements of the satellite